Phoenix Islands Protected Area

 , Localised(<5%)

 Coral damage occurs during grounding and break-up of ocean vessels, but the extent of the impact of rusting shipwrecks is unknown.
-These add iron to the surrounding seawater environment.
-In iron-limited regions such as the Central Pacific, iron addition can result in a phase shift from coral-dominated reefs to reefs dominated by iron-enriched microbial mats and turf algae (Rotjan et al., 2014).
-There is a shipwreck at Nikumaroro island that is accessible, and there are clear impacts from the iron on the environment (visibility is significantly lower around that area).
+These add iron to the surrounding seawater environment, which interacts with increased seawater temperatures to fuel microbial growth.
+In iron-limited regions such as the Central Pacific, iron addition can result in a phase shift from coral-dominated reefs to reefs dominated by iron-enriched microbial mats and turf algae (Rotjan et al., 2014), which have been described as “silent killer” black reefs in the Phoenix Islands (Mangubhai and Obura 2018).
+There is a shipwreck at Nikumaroro island that is accessible, and there are clear impacts from the iron on the environment (visibility is significantly lower around that area), which is worsening with increased temperature (Gawne et al, in prep).
 This could be a good place to gather data on this topic (IUCN Consultation, 2020).
+In addition, lifting the ban on commercial fishing in 2022 has increased the numbers of vessels in the property, potentially increasing the threat of vessel groundings.

 Fishing, Harvesting & Controlling Aquatic Species

-(Illegal fishing and overfishing by licensed and unlicensed vessels (shark, tuna) and with drifting fish aggregating devices)
+(Illegal fishing and overfishing by licensed and unlicensed vessels)

 Inside site